mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 You can get a summary of almost any GNU/Linux command with the `man` command or the more recently developed `info` command.
-If the `man` command doesn\'t work, it is probably because your shell can\'t find the manual pages.
+If the `man` command doesn't work, it is probably because your shell can't find the manual pages.
 This requires you to set the variable MANPATH to the correct directories.
 To find the directories that contain manual pages, try the following command.
-It means "print directories that have the name *man*":\
+It means "print directories that have the name *man*":

     $ find / -type d -name man -print